-- ◆ Trade fairs or fund raising events could involve learners managing money and data.
-For example, collecting, recording and interpreting data on money pledged and collected.
-Learners could also be asked to calculate the amount of profit/loss or offset expenditure against money collected.
-Notions of chance and uncertainty could be discussed in terms of the number of participants and expected amounts of money to be raised. - Shows, exhibitions and plays could be used as contexts to manage money collected from ticket sales and working out the costs of production.
-Learners could also be involved in the timing of the events. - Sports days could be used to manage data.
-These results could then be represented in different graphical forms and interpreted as part of a write up following the event.
-Comparisons of data could be made.
-Learners could also be involved in the measurement of events and the recording of results.
-The results could be interpreted to explain decisions about the strongest and fastest participants or the highest scoring teams. - Visiting speakers or external visits could highlight where and how numeracy is applied in the workplace.
-This could include retail outlets, construction companies and energy providers. - School trips, excursions, voluntary work or work experience opportunities could be used to apply numerical skills in contexts such as outdoor education centres, visits to museums, and work attachments to local companies.
+- Trade fairs or fund raising events could involve learners using numerical skills to solve real-life problems involving money and data.
+For example, collecting, recording and interpreting data about money pledged and collected.
+Learners could be asked to calculate the amount of profit/loss or offset expenditure against money collected.
+Notions of probability could be discussed in terms of the number of fund raising participants and expected amounts of money to be raised.
+Learners could use their knowledge of probability to decide whether events should run in the future and justify this decision with evidence from their calculations. - Shows, exhibitions and plays could be used as contexts to manage money collected from ticket sales and working out the costs of production.
+Learners could also be involved in managing the timing of events by using appropriate timing devices. - Sports days could be used to collect and manage data.
+Sports results could be interpreted and a commentary incorporated as part of a write up following the event.
+The data could be used to compare achievements and decisions made as to who should win prizes.
+Justification for prizes could be based on the data collected. - Visiting speakers or external visits could highlight where and how numeracy is applied in the workplace.
+This could include retail outlets, construction companies and energy providers.
+Learners could be asked to participate in a range of calculations typically used in workplace situations.

+School trips, excursions, voluntary work or work experience opportunities could be used to apply numerical skills in contexts such as outdoor education centres, visits to museums, and work attachments to local companies.
+Learners could be asked to participate in a range of calculations used in these situations.